ssanj/babyloncandle/posts/2014-09-23-A-Simple-Reader-Monad-Example.markdown

 One of the time-consuming things about learning the Reader Monad is that it is defined in terms of the ReaderT transformer (which is also a Monad).
 So now you have to learn multiple monads just to understand the Reader Monad.
 Annoying.

-Let's ignore the ReaderT transformer for now and assume that Reader is of the form:
+Let's ignore the ReaderT transformer for now and assume that Reader is defined as:

 ```{.haskell}
 Reader r a